-In this article, we are going to show you a better way to buy disability insurance.
-But first, we’ll walk you through the old-school disability insurance process, including:
+In this article, we are going to show you a better way to get disability insurance - right here at Breeze.
+But first, we are going to walk you through the old-school disability insurance process, including:

 - How to apply for disability insurance coverage

 - How to file a claim for disability benefits

 It'll help you better understand why what we offer is so important.
 Ready to get started?

 Here are the five key steps you can expect to take when shopping for individual disability insurance from conventional carriers.

 When shopping for an individual disability insurance plan, the first step is usually finding a licensed insurance agent.